BCerki/book-tinder/planning/planning.md

 - get asked out by a book to its location
 - click one of three buttons/navigate to pages:
   - swipe section
-  - see my matches section (to-read list, ultimately) and search them
+  - see my matches section (to-read list, ultimately) and search them/messaging center
-  - messaging center
   - my profile edit
 - block/unmatch with books (keep in our databse as no-go)